shitikov14/studio_evolution/README.md

 # Profile Page

 Implementation of the “Profile” page according to the provided Figma design.
-Built using **Tailwind CSS** and **Alpine.js**.
+Built using Tailwind CSS and Alpine.js.
-Includes dynamic country → city selection, phone number masking, and full form validation.
+Includes dynamic country, city selection, phone number masking, and full form validation.

 ---